chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ### Basic Concepts

-Branching is about making decisions in a program: perform different actions under different conditions, which means different blocks of statement sequence would run depending on conditions.
-With branching, a programs reacts dynamically based on different inputs and variable values.
-It's also called **Conditional Statements** or **Selection**.
+Branching is about making decisions in a program: perform different actions under different conditions, meaning the program can execute different blocks of code depending on the conditions.
+Branching lets a program react dynamically to various inputs and values.
+This concept is also known as **Conditional Statements** or **Selection**.

-In programming, branching is usually done using branching statements like `if`, `else if`, and `else`.
-Some programming languages also support `switch` statements, which are more efficient when dealing with single variable against multiple values, but they are less common in competitive programming so I will leave them out.
-These Branching statements could be combined and nested to form a complicated block of statements.
+In programming, branching is typically implemented with statements like `if`, `else if`, and `else`.
+Some programming languages also support `switch` statements, which are more efficient when dealing with single variable against multiple values, but `switch` is less common in competitive programming and is omitted here.
+Branching statements can be combined and nested to form complex decision logic.
+For example:

 ```java
 if (condition_1) {